-- (a) Electronic scoring targets must be capable of scoring shots to within .25 inches of accuracy. - (b) All target units must provide a black aiming area corresponding in size to the black areas of the respective competition targets (Section 4 Targets) and a non-reflective, contrasting white or off-white area surrounding the aiming area.
-Targets used for F-Class competition must be of the same size and dimensions as regular paper targets and must display and be calibrated for conventional scoring rings visible to the competitor through the rifle scope, including the "X" inside the X-Ring, or the "V" inside the "V-Ring" on International targets. - (c) Scores recorded must be determined according to scoring ring dimensions for competition targets (Section 4 Targets). - (d) Every shot hitting an electronic target must have its result, with its location and value, displayed on a monitor placed on the firing point. - (e) Electronic targets may, but are not required to, use a paper strip or other form of witness strop to allow a determination that a shot fired did, or did not, hit the target. - (f) For those systems with the capability, a printout of each competitor's results from a memory source other than the main electronic computer system (back-up memory) must be available immediately during and/ or after a competition. - (g) If practical, in F-Class and other prone competition, a seven (7) second delay in the presentation of the last shot fired on the firing line monitor may be made available for use by the competitor as an option on the monitor.
-When used in F-Class competition and whenever possible and practicable, the system should be programmed so as to display the words "Waiting" during the 7- second delay and to show a digital count-down of the seconds, and where additional shots arrive at the target during the "Waiting" period, those shots should be displayed as well as the initial shot.
-The purpose of this procedure is to assist with the shot value determinations in cross- fire situations. - (h) The scoring system must be capable of transferring sighting shots to shots of record when convertible sighters are used.
+- (a) Environmental Requirements: (i) The System must be capable of successfully surviving long-term sustained storage temperatures between -40C(-40F) and +50C (+122F) without suffering damage; (ii) The System must be capable of successful operation at temperatures between -15C(+5F) and +45C(+113F).
+The Manufacturer of each System must divulge the frequency and power ranges of all transmissions to ensure that the System can be configured so as NOT to interfere with any existing local transmitting or receiving facilities, and must be capable of continuous successful operation in the presence of any local radar, radio, television or other common electronic transmission or emissions.
+The System must be capable of successful operation in conditions of light rain, moderate rain and heavy rain. - (b) Electronic scoring targets must be capable of consistently scoring shots to within 25 inches of center-of-shot accuracy under all conditions at all distances at which the NRA Sanctioned rifle competition will be conducted. - (c) All target units must provide a black aiming area corresponding in size to the black areas of the respective competition targets (Section 4 Targets) and show a non-reflective, contrasting white or off-white area surrounding the black aiming area.
+Targets used for competition must be of the same size and dimensions as regular paper targets and must display and be calibrated for conventional scoring rings visible to the competitor through the rifle scope, including the "X" inside the X-Ring, or the "V" inside the "V-Ring" on International targets - (d) Scores recorded must be determined according to scoring ring dimensions for competition targets (Section 4 Targets). - (e) Every shot hitting an electronic target must have its result, with its location and value, displayed on a monitors placed on the firing point for both the shooter and the scorer. - (f) Electronic targets may, but are not required to, use a paper strip or other form of witness strop to allow a determination that a shot fired did, or did not, hit the target. - (g) For those systems with the capability, a printout of each competitor's results from a memory source other than the main electronic computer system (back-up memory) must be available immediately during and/ or after a competition. - (h) In F-Class a seven (7) second delay in the presentation of the last shot fired on the firing line monitor shall be used.
+When used in F-Class competition and whenever possible, the system should be programmed so as to display the words "Waiting" during the 7- second delay and to show a digital count-down of the seconds, and where additional shots arrive at the target during the "Waiting" period, those shots should be displayed as well as the initial shot.
+The purpose of this procedure is to assist with the shot value determinations in cross-fire situations.
+Any shots fired during the mandatory 7-second delay are record shots and shall be scored as misses. - The scoring system must be capable of identifying and recording sighting shots and transferring sighting shots to shots of record when convertible sighters are used.